 PASSENGERS INJURED DRUNK DRIVER CRASHED – CAR ACCIDENT ATTORNEY

-Prosecutors charged a 22-year-old with criminal vehicle operation Monday after police say he drove drunk and crashed his vehicle into a Green Line light-rail power pole in St. Paul, injuring the four passengers inside his car.
+Prosecutors charged a 22-year-old man with criminal vehicle operation Monday after police say he drove drunk and crashed his vehicle into a Green Line light-rail power pole in St. Paul, injuring the four passengers inside his car.
 One person in the vehicle remained in critical condition Monday.
 Our car accident lawyers have represented many passengers in situations like this.

 The driver admitted to investigators that he consumed “several glasses of a hard-liquor mix” before the Friday afternoon crash, according to the criminal complaint filed against him in Ramsey County District Court.
 The St. Paul man faces four felony-level counts of criminal vehicular operation for drunk driving.
 He was arrested Friday after officers arrived at the crash at University Avenue and Chatsworth Street about 4:45 p.m. and found him walking nearby.
 He was slurring his speech and smelled of alcohol, the complaint said.
-His four auto passengers remained trapped inside his vehicle.
+The four passengers riding with the drunk driver remained trapped inside his vehicle.
 A preliminary breath test indicated his blood-alcohol level was 0.118, legal documents say.
 The results of a blood test are pending.
 The legal limit to drive in Minnesota is 0.08.
 A top auto accident lawyer has the experience to fully investigate a driving under the influence crash and hold the responsible driver accountable for injuries to his passengers.

-The driver of the vehicle in the car accident told police he was traveling eastbound on University Avenue when he went into the left turn lane to try and pass another vehicle, according to a police spokesman.
+The allegedly drunk driver of the vehicle in the car accident told police he was traveling eastbound on University Avenue when he went into the left turn lane to try and pass another vehicle, according to a police spokesman.
 He said he overcorrected as he switched back to his lane and ended up striking a power pole on the Green Line tracks.
 Our lawyers know that this type of crash can produce a serious injury for the passenger or driver.

 Paramedics took the injured passengers to Regions Hospital.
 One car accident passenger was listed in critical condition and the others were in good condition on Monday and then released.